Neofonie/cinderella/README.md

 The rules config contains currently 3 parts.

 * the time in minutes, for which IP/SessionIds are black/whitelisted
+* noResponseThreshould: the amount of requests, which where redirected to the captcha-site.
+After this, there will be no result rendered.
+Only the HTTP-Status will be sent.
+To disable this feature, omit the attribute or set it to 0.
 * a list of conditions, which should be ever whitelisted (that should contain google-IPs, Client-Names, ...)
 * a list of rules